devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-10-22/assignments.md

 - for this lecture and labs, **never** use `fopen`, `fread`, `fwrite` etc.  Not today, not during any other lab sessions nor the exam.
-Use syscalls `open`, `read`, `write`, etc.  (there nothing wrong with the standard C lib functions, quite the contrary, but this lecture is about mastering the underlying syscalls).
+Use syscalls `open`, `read`, `write`, etc.
+	- there is nothing wrong with the standard C lib functions, quite the contrary, but this lecture is about mastering the underlying syscalls).

 # getopt
-- check out `unix-linux-prog-in-c-src/getopt/getopts.sh`, then write the same functionality in C.  Fee free to compile `getopt.c` and run it but do not look at the source code until you finish your implementation.
+- check out `unix-linux-prog-in-c-src/getopt/getopts.sh`, then write the same functionality in C.  Feel free to compile `getopt.c` and execute it but do not look at the source code until you finish your implementation.

 ```
 $ ./getopts.sh